23 Nov Is your balustrade within UK guidelines?

 The question is, if you’ve had some recently installed, are they within UK guidelines?

-What you need to know about Steel, Aluminium, Wrought Iron balustrades
+What you need to know about a Timber, Glass, Aluminium, Iron, Steel balustrade

 In our post, today, we’re going to be looking at how balustrades are made to be within UK guidelines.
 Hopefully you’ll feel able to check your own and do something about it if they’re not.
 If you’re unsure of their safety, get in touch with the suppliers who installed them originally.